ernwa/opencl4py/README.md

 _Why?_

-Pyopencl is the de facto standard python bindings for OpenCL, but in the course of my research on real-time infrared projector systems I decided that it was lacking in certain essential features.
-The author seems to focus on complex and leaky high-level abstractions at the expense of reliable and intuitive access to the underlying OpenCL layer, and the interface code is compiled C++, which makes it hard to tinker with.
+Pyopencl is the de facto standard python bindings for OpenCL, but in the course of my research I decided lacked certain essential features.
+The author seems to focus on high-level abstractions at the expense of reliable and intuitive access to the underlying OpenCL layer, and the interface code is compiled C++, which makes it hard to tinker with.

 When I found opencl4py, I thought it would be the answer.
-A minimalist set of classes wrapping cffi bindings were the perfect architecture for research work.
-One important feature is that names and parameter orders mostly align intuitively with the OpenCL C documentation, which is really important for figuring out errors in CL code.
+A minimalist set of classes wrapping cffi bindings are the perfect architecture for research work, while names and parameter orders mostly align with the OpenCL C documentation, an essential feature for debugging.
 Unfortunately the original opencl4py is very lacking in completeness.
-It has no support for cl_image types, nor for cl/gl sharing, nor even barriers, so I added these things.
+It has no support for image types, nor for cl/gl sharing, nor even barriers, so I added these things.
 Now that it's doing pretty much everything I need, it's time to share.

 _Features Supported:_

 This version has been extensively used on both Linux and MacOSX with Python 2.7.
 It supports:

-- Buffer
+- Buffer & SubBuffer
 - Image & Sampler
-- Pipe & SVM (I haven't tested these)
+- Pipe & SVM (I haven't personally tested these)
+- Mapping and reading
 - creating Context from OpenGL context
 - creating Buffer & Image from OpenGL objects